1000+

 5. eDiscovery is a Complicated Process

 Truth – eDiscovery involves no complications at all, as uploading documents has become effortless with a simple ‘drag and drop.’
-Also, images, documents, and metadata are automated for search through OCR and indexing.
+Also, automate images, documents, and metadata for search through OCR and indexing.

 6. eDiscovery requires Technical Expertise

-Truth – As far as finding relevant case information is concerned, no technical expertise is required in legal ediscovery; all that is required is to identify the right people and events.
-However, for analyzing and preparing reports further than the basic queries, having an expert in the team is always a viable option.
+Truth – In legal e-discovery, finding relevant case information doesn’t require technical expertise; it only requires identifying the right people and events; no technical expertise is necessary.
+However, for analyzing and preparing reports further than the basic queries, having an expert on the team is always a viable option.

 • DOC